Meghan8/CryptoWallet/README.md

 - `/assets/{id}` - Get information about a specific asset
 - `/assets/{id}/history` - Get price history for an asset

+## Project Note

+I was excited to work on this project and put in considerable effort to complete it within the 3-day timeframe.
+Due to these time constraints, there might be some minor bugs or areas for improvement that I'd love to discuss during our interview.
+I focused on delivering a clean, functional application with all the required features while maintaining good code organization and user experience.
+Given more time, I would have expanded test coverage and implemented some of the enhancement ideas listed below.

 ## Future Enhancements

 - User authentication with cloud storage for portfolio data